 Location: 10740 101 St NW

 Voted the best vegan restaurant in Edmonton, Padmanadi has two locations in the city.
 With an extensive assortment of foods from Indonesia and beyond, they’re open for lunch, dinner, and on weekends, brunch.
 Choose from huge plates of curry vegetables and tofu, spicy coconut eggplant, and chilli green beans; they also have vegetarian “meat”, so you can enjoy dishes such as veggie Kung Lao chicken and soy beef strips.

 And you don’t have to be vegan or vegetarian to eat here; the food is amazing, no matter what your dietary preferences.
-The warm atmosphere and brightly-decorated decor is just the icing on the cake.
-The award-winning restaurant has a history that dates back decades, and it’s a testament to their excellent service, generous portions, and – of course – delicious food.
+The warm atmosphere and brightly-decorated decor are just the icing on the cake.
+The award-winning restaurant has a history that dates back decades, and it’s a testament to its excellent service, generous portions, and – of course – delicious food.

 Beloved by many in Edmonton, Padmanadi is one of our top choices for restaurants in Edmonton.

 If you’re a fan of Cajun and Creole flavours, you’ve come to the right place.
 DaDeO New Orleans Diner and Bar is everything we love about Edmonton dining: it’s fun, it’s memorable, and it serves incredible food.
 Taking great pride in their spot in the neighbourhood amongst other local restaurants, DaDeO combines mouthwatering New Orleans cooking with a retro 50s vibe.